mozesjacobs/StyleTransferGallery/README.md

 ![alt text](results/inits/riven_riven_lucian.gif)
 ![alt text](results/inits/yuumi_yuumi_riven.gif)

+These were quite interesting!
+It seems that whatever initialization we use can drastically affect the output.

 ## Discussion
 Style transfer seems to work best when the different parts of the content are clearly defined.
 In addition, it seems to perform better when the chosen "style" includes simple, distinct geometric shapes.
+Furthermore, tuning the weight of the style loss doesn't seem to drastically affect the output, while tuning the weight of the content loss has a big effect.
+Our experiments also show that the initialization chosen can have a large impact on the output, although it's possible that using even more optimization steps could change the result.

 ## Conclusion
 Neural style transfer is a wonderful algorithm that can produce some really beautiful